andrewbrdk/AB-Testing-Implementation/README.md

 #### 3. Frontend
 The frontend gets both versions and renders the appropriate variant.
-Hashing allows compute groups on the frontend if a `device_id` is available.
+The group is computed on the backend and sent in the "exp_group" cookie.
-However, the group is computed on the backend and sent in the "exp_group" cookie.
+Using hashing, it is also possible to compute the group on the frontend if a `device_id` is available.

 ```bash
 python 3_frontendrender.py